Indian father and son battle for billion-dollar empire

 It may help avoid the kind of sparring that happened in the Ambani family.

-Mukesh Ambani, currently Asia's richest man, fought with his brother Anil for years over the Reliance conglomerate after their father Dhirubhai died without leaving a will.
+Mr Mukesh Ambani, currently Asia's richest man, fought with his brother Anil for years over the Reliance conglomerate after their father died without leaving a will.

 And assault accusations have flown between billionaires Shivinder and Malvinder Singh as they battle for the family pharmaceutical empire.